qtlHD/qtlHD/doc/input/mapping_inputs.md

         Cross         IC     # BC|F2|RIL|IC
         Phase      known     # known|unknown for intercross IC
         # --- Set Founder end

+In addition properties can be defined for each founder.
+These properties act as phenotypes in the Founder section

+        # --- Data Phenotype begin
+        #        Sex
+        Founder1   M
+        Founder2   F
+        ...
+        # --- Data Phenotype end

+Unlike the generic typing of phenotypes (see the Phenotype section below) the used types for the founders are known, as they are an integral part of qtlHD.
+In other words, for founders only known properties, such as sex, are allowed.

 # The genotype section